 Worktops & Splashbacks

 Birch plywood

 Made from layers, or plies, each about 1.4mm thick.
-This is thicker than veneer which is typically 0.6mm.
+This is still thicker than veneer which is typically 0.6mm.
 The grain direction alternates for each layer to ensure the panel is stong across both the width and length.

 I began this business on birch plywood.
 I still enjoy the subtle figuring of the grain, and the modern yet warm aesthetic it enables.
-Back when I first started doing this in 2018 an 8’x4′ sheet of 18mm birch could be got for close to £40, now however, it’s closer to £100.Much of this increase happened due to sanctions on Russia, where much of the supply of birch logs came from.
+Back when I first started doing this in 2018 an 8’x4′ sheet of 18mm birch could be got for close to £40, now however, it’s closer to £100.
+Much of this increase happened due to sanctions on Russia, where the supply of birch logs largely came from.
 The supply now comes from other countries like Latvia.
+Every now and again I do still have an issue getting hold of some.

+Worktops & Splashbacks